jscheidtmann/solex/README.md

 The collimator block needs a tad more sanding on the telescope side, as a slight warping is present.
 I also need to sand the tube to make it fit in the openinig of the collimator block.
 The slit holder will need the same treatment.

 Assembled the grating.
 The holder is a snug fit for the grating: I had to apply quite some force to fully place it on the holder.
-I had to press a bit to get down all the way.
+I had to press a bit to get it down all the way.

 TODO:
  - Print the tube for camera end: no raft, fine layer setting, randomize start point.